 The running along Victoria Harbour near Central is historic and scenic.
 It’s among the most iconic waterfront paths in the world, with fantastic views of the water, skyline, and surrounding mountains.
-There are two sections (not connected, but there are government plans to possibly do so): Western and Eastern Harbourfront Promenades.
+There are two sections (not connected, but there are plans to possibly do so): Western and Eastern Harbourfront Promenades.

 Western Harbourfront Promemade.
 Also known as the Western Harbourfront Promenade, this is a great bet from Central hotels.
 Owing to numerous improvements over the years, it’s now possible to run for up to 8 km one-way between Tung Lo Wan Fire Station @Victoria Park Road and the Belcher Bay Promenade in Kennedy Town.
 The paved path features great views as you pass the Hong Kong Maritime Museum, Observation Wheel, Star Ferry terminal and numerous piers, and the Arts Center.
 At Sun Yat Sen Memorial Park, there’s an indoor public swimming pool.
 Note: At the Ferry Terminal, it’s possible to run along the paved road — you’ll see other runners there.